escowin/korean-keyboard/docs/INSTALL_TOOLS.md

 2. Verify all tools are properly installed
 3. Use Developer Command Prompt for Visual Studio tools
 4. Check build logs for specific error messages
 5. Ensure you have administrator privileges when needed
+6. **For MinGW users**: The `./build_minGW.bat` script provides a working build process